Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 The caseworker should discuss the following available information during the staffings involving substance-exposed newborns:

-• The infant's drug or alcohol exposure, as verified by toxicology and meconium reports of infant; toxicology reports on the mother; or observable harmful effects, as verified by a physician
+- The infant's drug or alcohol exposure, as verified by toxicology and meconium reports of the infant; toxicology reports on the mother; or observable harmful effects, as verified by a physician

-• Information about any previous assessments and reports with valid findings, history of child abuse/neglect, mental illness, and substance abuse in applicable domains
+- Information about any previous assessments and reports with valid findings, history of child abuse or neglect, mental illness, and substance abuse in applicable domains

-• Services and/or referrals, including Early Steps or Maternal, Infant and Early Childhood Home Visiting services, provided during the investigation
+- Services or referrals, including Early Steps or Maternal, Infant and Early Childhood Home Visiting services, provided during the investigation

-• The names and contact information for the father and other relatives of the infant/children in the home
+- The names and contact information for the father and other relatives of the infant or children in the home